 Three finalist groups will present their proposals to a virtual audience in this final round where a judging panel will deliberate and select a winner.
 The top three proposals receive funding of $2,000, $1,000, and $500 in support of their projects.
-Tune in to cast your vote for the $500 Audience Choice Award!
+Attend in person or virtually!

 This exhibition is a collaboration between traditional textile artisan designers in the Kutch district in northwest India and students enrolled in Judy Frater’s Interdisciplinary Arts Residency course at the University of Wisconsin–Madison.
 These final works, along with their inspiration object from the Helen Louise Allen Textile Collection, will be on view in celebration of the language of tradition, collaboration, and hand work in textile design.

 Judy Frater, spring 2022 interdisciplinary artist-in-residence, will talk about the residency and upcoming exhibition Coming Together: Culturally Inspired Creation.